helfertool/docs/source/admin/installation.rst

 First start
 -----------

-Now is is time for the first start of the Helfertool:
+Now is is time for the first start of the Helfertool, we should also enable the autostart here:

 .. code-block:: none

-   systemctl start helfertool
+   systemctl enable --now helfertool

 To check the progress, you can use ``journalctl``: